greenbone/openvas-scanner/rust/scannerctl/README.md

 # scannerctl

-Is CLI frontend to use the rust NASL implementation.
+Is CLI frontend to use rust scanner utilities.

 Usage: `scannerctl [OPTIONS] <COMMAND>`